GAuthify/GAuthify-Python/README.md

 * unique_id: An id to identify user.
 Could be the PK used for the user in your db.
 * Returns: User hash or raises Error

-####Check Authcode:####
+####Check Auth Code:####

     auth_instance.check_auth(<unique_id>, <auth_code>, safe_mode = False)

 * unique_id: An id to identify user.
 Could be the PK used for the user in your db.
 * auth_code: Code retrieved from Google Authenticator, SMS, EMail, or OTP
-* safe_mode: If set to true, all exceptions during the request will be suppresed and the check will return True.
+* safe_mode: If set to true, all exceptions during the request will be suppressed and the check will return True.
 This essentially temporary bypasses 2-factor authentication if there is a unusualy server error.
-* Retrun: True/False (bool) or raises Error
+* Return: True/False (bool) or raises Error

 ####Send SMS:####